petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-value-proposition.md

 At times, this customization ability has been both a benefit and a challenge.
 It provides complete flexibility, but can create a burden for teams tasked with maintaining and upgrading the platform.

-Recently, Liferay has focused on delivering Liferay Experience Cloud for developing solutions tailored to customers’ unique needs, without modifying the core of the platform.
+Recently, Liferay has focused on delivering Liferay SaaS for developing solutions tailored to customers’ unique needs, without modifying the core of the platform.

 Or in other words, to deliver solutions that customize the digital experience, not the platform.
 We are well positioned to do that because of our open source portal heritage and our unparalleled ease of customization.
 Ready to hear more?